gbv/beaconspec/beacon.md

 * an optional **target token**.

 All tokens MUST be whitespace-normalized before further processing.
-The link elements are the constructed as following:
+The link elements are then constructed as following (see [](#uri-patterns) for how to construct values from URI patterns):

-* The source identifier is constructed from the `PREFIX` meta field URI pattern by inserting the source token, as defined in [](#uri-patterns).
+* The source identifier is constructed from the `PREFIX` meta field URI pattern by inserting the source token.

-* The target identifier is constructed from the `TARGET` meta field URI pattern by inserting the target token, as as defined in [](#uri-patterns).
+* The target identifier is constructed from the `TARGET` meta field URI pattern by inserting either the target token if this token is given, or the source token otherwise.

-* If the `RELATION` meta field contains a URI pattern, the relation type is constructed from this pattern by inserting the annotation token, as defined in [](#uri-patterns), and the link annotation is set to the value of the `MESSAGE` meta field, if given.
+* The link annotation is set to the annotation token unless the `RELATION` meta field contains an URI pattern or no annotation token is given.
+Otherwise the link annotation is set to the `MESSAGE` meta field.

-* If the `RELATION` meta field does not contain a URI pattern, the relation type is set to the value of the `RELATION` meta field and the link annotation is constructed from the annotation token, if given, or the `MESSAGE` meta field otherwise.
+* The relation type is set to the `RELATION` meta field if this field contains an URI.
+If this field contains an URI pattern, the relation type is constructed from this pattern by inserting the annotation token or the empty string if no annotation token is given.

 The following table illustrates construction of a link: